advanced-security/secret-scanning-custom-patterns/configs/README.md

 - The hardcoded password is any length

-- Some false positives in code might appear
+- Some false positives in code or YAML files might appear, especially where the variable is called 'key' or 'token'

-- The pattern only checks for certain key words to end the variable name (`secret`, `password`, etc.)
+- The pattern checks for certain key words to end the variable name (`secret`, `password`, etc.)

-- This will catch the start of a multiline password, but the end will not be found if it is on a different line

 <details>